MUnique/OpenMU/docs/Skills-Progress.md

 * Elemental effects (poison, ice, etc.) are not yet implemented at all

-* Area Damage Skills with explicit damage packets work, but are vulnerable to cheaters
+* Area Damage Skills with explicit damage packets work, but are still vulnerable to advanced cheaters

-* Area Damage Skills with implicit damage work, but directions are not considered yet - they hit targets in all directions.

 * All kind of skills which are somehow special are not working